Krrish: Plot

-Krishna arrives in Singapore and during the production of the television program, Krishna keeps his word, causing Priya and Honey to get fired again with the program revealing nothing exceptional about him.
-Later, he befriends a stunt performer, Kristian Li, who is attempting to raise funds to pay for his handicapped young sister's leg surgery.
-Kristian invites Krishna and Priya to the Great Bombay Circus, but during an act, a firework explodes and ignites the tent, which is swiftly evacuated.
-Several children remain many victims trapped in the blaze of fires and Krishna is faced with the dilemma of saving the children without revealing his abilities and dons a broken black clown's mask lying on the floor and wears his jacket on inside-out, saving the children’s meanwhile the circus lights were off the daughter inside the circus she was trapped in fire so krrish saving the daughter meanwhile daughter saw the piece of mask on his daughter’s hand from broked on his forehead creating the persona of Krrish.
-After a few days, Kristian witnesses Krrish fighting some goons and removing his mask, where he gets shocked to learn that his friend Krishna is Krrish.
+Krishna arrives in Singapore and befriends a stunt performer, Kristian Li, who is attempting to raise funds to pay for his young sister's surgery.
+Kristian invites them to the Great Bombay Circus, but during an act, a firework explodes and ignites the tent, trapping several children.
+Krishna dons a broken black clown's mask lying on the floor and wears his jacket on inside-out, creating the persona of Krrish.
 As Krrish is being offered a reward for his deeds, Krishna asks Kristian to assume his identity so that he can pay for his sister's surgery.